-Garrett McCorkle was born in New Castle Indiana, a small town east of Indianapolis known for basketball, corn fields and being located in the middle of nowhere.
+Garrett McCorkle was born in a small town east of Indianapolis known for basketball, corn fields and being located in the middle of nowhere.
 He was a quiet child that didn’t fit the mold of the great student or stellar athlete, but a dreamer who fell firmly in between.

 He was raised by a mother that had a love for books and old movies and a father that was a devout gym junkie and outdoorsman.
 Their drive for very different areas of life taught Garrett to love reading and the charm of old movies and to also embrace the outdoors, where he felt most at home.
 (Garrett is the guy at the gym who will be watching an old-World War II classic or Singin’ in the Rain while putting in the miles on the treadmill.)